Services

 In Gibsons, we have been blessed with favourable access to Aquifer 560, a pure groundwater resource that provides potable water to the Town’s three water zones.
 It’s a pristine, award-winning and irreplaceable natural asset, and we take our stewardship of it very seriously.

-• Protect the Aquifer 560 from possible pollution from land use and development activities;
+- To protect Aquifer 560 from land use and development activities;

-• Provide an opportunity for furthering the understanding of the hydrology of Aquifer 560 system.
+- To provide an opportunity to further understand the hydrogeological conditions of the Aquifer 560 system.

 Groundwater Monitoring Program